Identification of single-input-single-output quantum linear systems: Comparison of power spectrum and transfer function identifiability

 If $\lambda$ is real, we show that $\Xi_-(s)$ and $\Xi_+(s)$ will have terms of the form \eqref{topple} and \eqref{tipple} and the result will follow.
 Indeed since $\lambda$ is a pole of $\Xi_-(s)$, the denominator of \eqref{form1} must have a second root at $\lambda$ since the first cancels with the term $(s-\lambda)$ which comes together with $(s+\lambda)$ in the numerator.
 But then, $\Xi_+(s)$ must also have a pole at $\lambda$ since otherwise $|\Xi_-(-i\omega)|^2-|\Xi_+(-i\omega)|^2=1$ could not hold.
 A similar argument holds for a real pole of $\Sigma_+$.

 Therefore we conclude that all poles of $\Xi_\pm(s)$ can be identified from the power spectrum, and we focus next on the zeros.
-Unlike the case of poles, it is not clear whether a given zero in any of these plots belongs to the factor on the left or the factor on the right in each of these equation (i.e to $\Xi_-(s)$ or $ {\Xi_{-}(-s^{\#})}^{\#}$ in \eqref{blue}, etc).
+Unlike the case of poles, it is not clear whether a given zero in any of these plots belongs to the factor on the left or the factor on the right in each of these equation [i.e, to $\Xi_-(s)$ or $ {\Xi_{-}(-s^{\#})}^{\#}$ in \eqref{blue}, etc].

-Since the poles of $\Xi_-(s)$ and $\Xi_+(s)$ may be different due to cancellations in \eqref{form1} and \eqref{form2}, it is convenient here to add in ``fictitious'' zeros into the plots \eqref{blue}, \eqref{red} and \eqref{yellow} so that $\Xi_-(s)$ and $\Xi_+(s)$ have the same poles.
+Since the poles of $\Xi_-(s)$ and $\Xi_+(s)$ may be different due to cancellations in \eqref{form1} and \eqref{form2}, it is convenient here to add in ``fictitious'' zeros into the plots \eqref{blue}-\eqref{yellow} so that $\Xi_-(s)$ and $\Xi_+(s)$ have the same poles.
 Note that these fictitious poles and zeros would have been present in \eqref{form1} and \eqref{form2} before simplification.
-From this point onwards, the zeros in \eqref{blue}, \eqref{red} and \eqref{yellow} will refer to this augmented list which includes the additional zeros.
+From this point onwards, the zeros in \eqref{blue}-\eqref{yellow} will refer to this augmented list which includes the additional zeros.

-\underline{Real zeros:}
+\underline{\textit{Real zeros}.}

-In general the real zeros of $\Xi_-(s)$ and $\Xi_+(s)$ come in pairs $\pm \lambda$ (see equations \eqref{form1}, \eqref{form2}), unless a pole and zero (or more than one) cancel on the negative real line.
-Our task here is to distinguish these two cases from the plots \eqref{blue} \eqref{red} and \eqref{yellow}. $\Xi_-(s)$ has either \begin{itemize} \item i) zeros at $\pm \lambda$, or \item ii) a zero at $\lambda>0$ but not at $-\lambda$. \end{itemize} In case i) \eqref{blue} will have a double zero at each $\pm\lambda$, whereas in case ii) \eqref{blue} will have a single zero at $\pm\lambda$.
-We need to be careful here in discriminating cases i) and ii) on the basis of the zeroes of \eqref{blue}.
-For example, a double zero at $\lambda$ in \eqref{blue} could be a result of one case i) or two case ii) in $\Xi_-(s)$.
+In general the real zeros of $\Xi_-(s)$ and $\Xi_+(s)$ come in pairs $\pm \lambda$ [see Eqs. \eqref{form1}, \eqref{form2}], unless a pole and zero (or more than one) cancel on the negative real line.
+Our task here is to distinguish these two cases from plots \eqref{blue}-\eqref{yellow}. $\Xi_-(s)$ has either (i) zeros at $\pm \lambda$, or (ii) a zero at $\lambda>0$ but not at $-\lambda$.

+In case (i) \eqref{blue} will have a double zero at each $\pm\lambda$, whereas in case (ii) \eqref{blue} will have a single zero at $\pm\lambda$.
+We need to be careful here in discriminating cases (i) and (ii) on the basis of the zeros of \eqref{blue}.
+For example, a double zero at $\lambda$ in \eqref{blue} could be a result of one case (i) or two case (ii) in $\Xi_-(s)$.
 More generally, we could have an $n$th order zero at $\lambda$ and as a result even more degeneracy is possible.
 A similar problem arises for the zeros of $\Xi_+(s)$ in \eqref{yellow}.

 Our first observation here is that it is not possible for both $\Xi_-(s)$ and $\Xi_+(s)$ to have zeros at $\pm\lambda$ (taking $\lambda>0$ without loss of generality).
 If this were possible then by using the symplectic condition $|\Xi_-(-i\omega)|^2-|\Xi_+(-i\omega)|^2=1$ and the fact that we are assuming that $\Xi_-(s)$ and $\Xi_+(s)$ have the same poles tells us that $\Xi_-(s)$ and $\Xi_+(s)$ must both have had double poles at $-\lambda$.
 The upshot is that $\Xi_-(s)$ and $\Xi_+(s)$ will have terms of the form \eqref{topple1} and \eqref{tipple1}, which is a contradiction.